any-docs/css/content/reference/values/env/index.md

 ### Using env() to ensure buttons are not obscured by device UI

 In the following example, `env()` is used to ensure that fixed app toolbar buttons are not obscured by device notifications appearing at the bottom of the screen.
 On the desktop `safe-area-inset-bottom` is `0`.
 However, in devices that display notifications at the bottom of the screen, such as iOS, it contains a value that leaves space for the notification to display.
-This can then be used in the value for {{cssxref("padding-bottom")}} to create a gap that appears natural on that device.
+This can then be used in the value for `padding-bottom` to create a gap that appears natural on that device.

 #### HTML